vorlif/xspreak/README.md

 ### Variable assignments

-Assignments to variables are extracted if the type is localize.Singular or localize.MsgID.
+Assignments to variables are extracted if the type is `localize.Singular` or `localize.MsgID`.

 ```go
 package main